phpmyadmin/phpmyadmin/docs/config.rst

     If :config:option:`$cfg['QueryHistoryDB']` is set to ``true``, all your Queries are logged to a table, which has to be created by you (see :config:option:`$cfg['Servers'][$i]['history']`).
-If set to false, all your queries will be appended to the form, but only as long as your window is opened they remain saved.
+If set to false, all your queries will be appended to the form, but only remain saved as long as your web browser window is opened.

     When using the JavaScript based query window, it will always get updated when you click on a new table/db to browse and will focus if you click on